MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 4. Click **Application permissions**.

 5. For POP access, choose the **POP.AccessAsApp** permission.
 For IMAP access, choose the **IMAP.AccessAsApp** permission.
+For SMTP access, choose the **SMTP.SendAsApp** permission.

    ![pop-imap-permission](media/pop-imap-api-permissions.png)

 6. Once you've chosen which type of permission, select **Add permissions**.

-You should now have the POP or IMAP application permissions added to your AAD application's permissions.
+You should now have the SMTP, POP or IMAP application permissions added to your AAD application's permissions.

 ### Get tenant admin consent